Fox Mulder

-Fox William Mulder (/ˈmʌldər/) is a fictional FBI Special Agent and one of the two protagonists of the Fox science fiction-supernatural television series The X-Files, played by David Duchovny.
-Mulder's peers dismiss his many theories on extraterrestrial or paranormal activity as those of a conspiracy theorist and supernaturalist; however, his skeptical but supportive partner, Special Agent Dana Scully, often finds them to be unexpectedly correct.
-He and Scully work in the X-Files office, concerned with unsolved FBI cases that are often revealed to be supernatural or extraterrestrial in nature.
-Mulder was a main character for the first seven seasons, but was then limited to a recurring character for the following two seasons.
-He returns as a main character for the tenth and eleventh seasons.
+Fox William Mulder (/ˈmʌldər/) is one of the two protagonists of the Fox science fiction-supernatural television series The X-Files.
+The character, played by David Duchovny, works with Dana Scully as Special Agents in the FBI's X-Files office, concerned with unsolved criminal cases that are often revealed to be supernatural or extraterrestrial in nature.

 Mulder made his first appearance in the first season pilot episode, broadcast in 1993.
+He was a main character for the first seven seasons, but was then limited to a recurring character for the following two seasons.
+Mulder returned as a main character for the tenth and eleventh seasons.

-Mulder believes in extraterrestrial unidentified flying objects (UFOs) and a government conspiracy to hide or deny the truth of their existence.
-Mulder considers the X-Files and the truth behind the supposed conspiracy so important that he has made them the main focus of his life.
+Mulder's main focus of his life is finding proof of extraterrestrial or paranormal activity, and uncovering a government conspiracy to hide or deny the truth of their existence.
+Most of his peers dismiss him as a conspiracy theorist and supernaturalist.
+However, his partner Scully, skeptical but supportive, often finds his theories to be unexpectedly correct.